 - To clean the cached schema of tables or STables, execute command

 Experience 10x faster insertion/query speed

 After starting the TDengine server, you can execute the command "taosdemo" in the Linux terminal.
 For example:

-It takes about 10 minutes to execute this command.
-Once finished, 1 billion rows of records will be inserted.
+It takes about several minutes to execute this command.
+Once finished, 100 million rows of records will be inserted.